teramon1/basic_econ/README.md

+** I NEED TO FIX AN ISSUE WITH THE UI DISABLEING OTHER HTML/CSS/JS UI ELEMEMNTS FROM TOHER SCRIPTS **

 ## Basic Economy
 FiveM Economy/Banking storing data via SteamID in JSON format (Which means **no MySQL or external databases**).
 Original Creator: https://github.com/CADOJRP/FiveM-Banking